wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/automation/automation-powershell-workflow.md

 ## Types of runbook

-Windows Azure China currently only supports textual Runbook.
+Azure China currently only supports textual PowerShell Workflow Runbook.

 ## Basic structure of a workflow